kotlitecture/template-multiplatform-compose/README.md

 - Backend (Server)

 ```
-All targets are optional and configurable, along with any features:)
+All targets are optional and will be included only if selected during configuration, along with any features.
 ```

 The template follows the general principals:

-- The underlying architecture is minimalistic, pre-configured, and complies with [the latest recommended guidelines](https://developer.android.com/modern-android-development).
+- The underlying architecture is minimalistic, pre-configured, and complies with the latest recommended guidelines.
 - Third-party dependencies, components, DevOps practices, and configurations are optional and can be included or excluded through an online service [Kotli](https://kotlitecture.com).
 - All out-of-the-box solutions work seamlessly across all supported platforms and are designed to accelerate the development of complex and production-ready applications within days, prioritizing simplicity and efficiency during the implementation and support phases.